 What Does A Rolex Warranty Card Look Like?

-Warranty cards in the US are produced in English; they list the serial number, model number, bracelet reference number, and dial design, while warranty cards outside the US are in French and also list the serial number, model number, bracelet reference number, and dial design.
-The ‘French’ warranty card will also include a country code – called the ‘N client’ – and the ‘modele’ category.
+Warranty cards in the US are produced in English; they list the serial number, model number, bracelet reference number, and dial design, while warranty cards outside the US are in French also list the serial number, model number, bracelet reference number, and dial design.
+The ‘French’ warranty card will also include a country code – called the ‘N client’ – the ‘modele’ category.

-Often, warranty cards will include the name of the registered dealer the watch was purchased from and, up until now, it has included a place to record the owner’s name, address and date of purchase.
+Often, warranty cards will include the name of the registered dealer the watch was purchased from and, up until now, it has included a place to record the owner’s name, and address date of purchase.
 As well as personalising the card, these details also serve as a history of the watch and can add to its value in the future.